-Spinal joint manipulation is a passive therapy technique.
+Spinal manipulation is a passive therapy technique.
 Sometimes it is also called spinal manipulative therapy.
-As the term suggests, it has to do with the adjustment, or manipulation, of the spine.
-In spinal joint manipulation, a trained professional adjusts a misalignment in the spinal cord.
+As the term suggests, it has to do with the chiropractic adjustment of the spine.
+A trained professional adjusts a misalignment in the spinal cord.

 A spinal joint manipulation is a form of manual therapy.
-It is used to treat back problems and chronic pain.
+It is used to treat lower back pain or upper back pain, and chronic pain.
 The therapy is preferred by people who prefer natural holistic treatments over prescription drugs.

 The spinal joint is responsible for the boy’s movement and balance.
 The spine houses the body’s natural fighting capabilities.
 This refers to the central nervous system.
 Out nervous system lies along the spine.
 Chiropractors believe that a misalignment in the spine may be the root cause of most chronic diseases.
 A misalignment, or a subluxation, might be affecting the body’s natural defense system.
 According to advocates of the therapy, many diseases can be cured by simply adjusting your spine.